 If you make our own you can customize it to fit your circumstances and maybe even use some of the materials you already have on hand.

 The material you use for your hive stand depends to a degree on the look that you hope to achieve.
 If you put a lot of thought into your bee yard design, you may wish for an elaborate stand that matches the décor.

-The most important factor is to use sturdy wood and proper bracing to ensure stability.
+The most important factor is to use sturdy wood (or metal) and proper bracing to ensure stability.
 Homemade bee hive stands can be better than purchased ones if they are constructed well.

 Wood Hive Stands

 I choose to use treated wood when building my hive stands.
 Yes, I am just a bit concerned about chemicals in the wood – however, the bees rarely come into contact with the wood of the stand.

 The constant heat and rain in my region would cause regular wood to fail quickly.
 Using treated wood with a water based sealer allow the stand to last for years.